peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 Trying to take on all the fears will just overwhelm you, so for now just pick one.
 Schedule fifteen minutes later that day to interrogate this fear.
 Right now, open your calendar app (get one if you don't have one - [Google](https://calendar.google.com/), [Microsoft](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), [Apple](https://www.icloud.com/calendar/), whatever), and block out fifteen minutes.

-Now, when that time comes, dig into that fear and figure out why it gives you the heebie-jeebies, or at least why you're avoiding it.
+Now, when that time comes, dig into that fear and figure out why it gives you the heebie-jeebies, or at least why you're avoiding action.

 For example, say your utility bill is way over budget - isn't it always?
 Maybe the gateway fear is, "I don't know where I'm going to get the money for this."
 What happens if you don't pay the bill?
 More fears - "what if they shut off the electricity?", "What if they charge a late fee?", "What if Wife finds out?"
 Tear the fear into pieces so you know exactly what you're dealing with.

-3. Identify a core fear that can be addressed as a habit
+3. Identify a core fear that prevents action

 Your core fear identifies one uncertainty that prevents you from taking action.
 That uncertainty then points to a new habit you can build, so the fear can get effectively neutralized.

 Take our bill example from above.
 The core fear is "I don't know if I'll screw myself later by paying for this bill now."
-The core fear is, in this case, uncertainty about the money situation.
+In other words, it's fear of an unknown money situation.

+4. Create a habit to address the fear

+Now that you have shined a light on a specific fear, build one habit to start handling the cause of the fear.

-The habit to build in this case is, start tracking your money and bills.
+The habit to build in in our bills example is, start tracking your money.
 Granted, easier said than done.
 But, a relatively quick first solution here is to start using some kind of budgeting software to track your income and expenses.
 These programs usually do a mildly good job of forecasting where you will be a short time in the future, like a few months.
 Some good apps are [Simplifi](https://app.simplifimoney.com/), [You Need A Budget](https://www.ynab.com/), or [EveryDollar](https://www.ramseysolutions.com/ramseyplus/everydollar).

-Now, your habit can be something like, spend 15 minutes with the app every Sunday and Wednesday morning, on the way to work.
+Your habit can be to open that app every day during your first coffee break.
+Spend 5 minutes to look at your current balance and review bills coming down the line.

+## The path to integrity

 Notice, this is NOT a strategy to help deal with that one particular problem.
 It's a strategy for hunting down weak spots in your life, so these areas can be strengthened.
 It's a strategy for becoming a more powerful person overall, which will in turn make these small problems far easier to handle in the future.

-## Conclusion

-The point here is not to teach you how to pay your bills.
-It's to provide one method for finding the holes, the ...
+Right now, grab the nearest piece of paper and a writing instrument, and take two minutes to write down the tasks that worry you.
+Afterwards, pick one and use its underlying fears to guide you towards stronger behaviors.

+_If you liked this article, please leave a comment below, share it with someone you know, and get on my email list!_